Everything to Know About Total Shoulder Replacement: Surgery to Therapy and Recovery

 Approximately 53,000 people across the United States undergo total shoulder replacement surgery every year.

 This is in addition to other similarly complex surgical procedures meant to improve mobility and quality of life.

 Maybe it’s been recommended to you by your doctor after experiencing a serious shoulder injury, a torn rotator cuff, or perhaps you’ve had gradual arthritis issues in one shoulder.
 You’ve tried every other option out there, but nothing seems to help.

-So, you now have your total shoulder replacement surgery date; it’s set.
+So, you now have your total shoulder replacement surgery date.
 But what should you expect before, during, and after surgery?
 You’ve asked, and below we answer the most common questions related to total shoulder replacement recovery, rehabilitation, and general protocol.

 What Should You Expect Before Total Shoulder Replacement Surgery?

 Usually, you will have a pre-operative program.
 This type of program prepares you both pre- and post- shoulder replacement surgery.
 It sets you up for a successful recovery and often will involve education regarding your procedure.
 Additionally, it will likely preview the prescribed exercises to assist with total shoulder replacement recovery.
 Shoulder surgery isn’t the only procedure featuring this step.
 Back surgery and orthopedic surgery patients receive this education, too.